Thank you for the quick response on the Rock TWO adjustment.

 The following five courses/credits are required to graduate from this course.
 If you do not currently have all five of the below icons in your Mountaineers profile, please read the information below.

 The Avalanche Awareness Course is another self-taught format that dives into the various avalanche hazards that scramblers should be familiar with.
 The course is free and available for registration at any time.
-Completion of this course before March 1st, 2024 is hight encouraged.
+Completion of this course before March 1st, 2025 is highly encouraged.

 Each badge image above is linked to the respective Mountaineers course pages or course information pages.